 So many Alexander McQueen shows – they shoot horses don’t they, the asylum show, spring 1999, were on another level when it came to delivering an artistic vision.
 And I didn’t even get to see them in real life.
 Neither did I get to see any Balenciaga shows under Nicolas Ghesquiere which is a source of lasting regret.
-I think for me, the greatest cross-over moments have been those moments in photography where the work of shooting models for a living has transcended the pages of that month’s magazine – transforming perceptions, changing opinions and putting out a new creative point of view.
+I think for me, the greatest cross-over moments have been those moments in photography where the work of shooting models for a living has transcended the pages of that month’s magazine – transforming perceptions, changing opinions, and putting out a new creative point of view.

 What’s one artwork that you think everyone should know about?

 Lord knows!
-To each its own.
+To each their own.